Minnesota Skills-Based Hiring Accelerator

 -

-Updating job postings to emphasize necessary skills, not degree requirements
+Job postings updated to emphasize necessary skills, not just degree requirements

 -

-Assessing and interviewing candidates based on knowledge and skills
+Job-seeker candidates are assessed and interviewed based on knowledge and skills

 -